Carrier Global (NYSE:CARR) Releases FY 2021 Earnings Guidance

-Carrier Global (NYSE:CARR) last issued its quarterly earnings results on Thursday, October 28th.
-The company reported $0.71 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.66 by $0.05.
-The company had revenue of $5.30 billion for the quarter, compared to the consensus estimate of $5.38 billion.
-Carrier Global had a return on equity of 27.46% and a net margin of 11.08%.
-The company’s revenue for the quarter was up 6.0% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.67 EPS.
-Analysts forecast that Carrier Global will post 2.2 earnings per share for the current year.

-Several research analysts have commented on the company.
-Morgan Stanley lifted their price target on Carrier Global from $57.00 to $60.00 and gave the stock an overweight rating in a research report on Friday, July 30th.
-Barclays lifted their price target on Carrier Global from $60.00 to $62.00 and gave the stock an overweight rating in a research report on Monday, October 4th.
-Citigroup started coverage on Carrier Global in a research report on Friday, August 13th.
-They issued a neutral rating on the stock.
-Deutsche Bank Aktiengesellschaft lifted their price objective on Carrier Global from $53.00 to $60.00 and gave the stock a buy rating in a report on Friday, July 30th.
-Finally, Credit Suisse Group lifted their price objective on Carrier Global from $54.00 to $55.00 and gave the stock a neutral rating in a report on Friday.
-Eight equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-According to data from MarketBeat, Carrier Global currently has a consensus rating of Buy and a consensus target price of $56.13.
+The business also recently declared a quarterly dividend, which will be paid on Monday, November 22nd.
+Shareholders of record on Friday, October 29th will be issued a $0.12 dividend.
+The ex-dividend date is Thursday, October 28th.
+This represents a $0.48 annualized dividend and a yield of 0.91%.
+Carrier Global’s dividend payout ratio is currently 19.12%.

-In other Carrier Global news, VP Ajay Agrawal sold 18,969 shares of Carrier Global stock in a transaction on Thursday, August 19th.
-The stock was sold at an average price of $55.13, for a total value of $1,045,760.97.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider David Appel sold 34,259 shares of Carrier Global stock in a transaction on Wednesday, August 4th.
-The shares were sold at an average price of $57.38, for a total value of $1,965,781.42.
-The disclosure for this sale can be found here.
-0.14% of the stock is owned by insiders.
+In other Carrier Global news, VP Ajay Agrawal sold 18,969 shares of the stock in a transaction dated Thursday, August 19th.
+The shares were sold at an average price of $55.13, for a total value of $1,045,760.97.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+0.14% of the stock is owned by corporate insiders.

 About Carrier Global